flutter/website/src/perf/isolates.md

 or if you have a process that runs over a period of time and needs to yield multiple return values to the main isolate.

+Or, you can try to use [worker_manager](https://pub.dev/packages/worker_manager) to simplify your long-lived isolates managing.

 ### ReceivePorts and SendPorts

 Set up long-lived communication between isolates with two classes